-Figure 11 vividly presents the entire restoring process which without any manual intervention.
-The no.1 topography (CPI/Pd（monolayer）/Au) is correctly predicted by the network as LS and SS.
+Figure 11 vividly presents the entire restoring process without any manual intervention.
+The N.1 topography (CPI/Pd（monolayer）/Au) is correctly predicted by the network as LS and SS.
 It is restored automatically by the long stripe restoration algorithm (self-locating TV&CRISMINI) and short stripe restoration algorithm (RPCA) successively.
 No.2 (Autip1/Pd/Au(111))and No.3 (Pd(monolayer)/Au)are both predicted as NP and LS.
 After the process, the long stripes are restored well and the periodic noise are repressed obviously not entirely (remain little slight grains).
 No.4 (4CPI/Pd(monolayer)/Au )are predicted as NP, and the periodic noise is removed well.